Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/7-doom-gloom.md

 Regaari hesitated, than sat down next to Firth.
 The big man sighed happily.

 "The usual.
-It’s just…" He gathered for a moment, "Look at us.
+It’s just..."
+He gathered for a moment, "Look at us.
 Look at everything we’ve accomplished as Clan SOR.
 Impressive, isn’t it?"

 "Best partnership in our history, I reckon.
 Best alliance in the galaxy."

 "Burgeoning alliance, but still.
 I won’t deny that.
 We’ve both benefitted immensely from this exchange.
-This joint mission unit will be perfect for what we know is coming, and yet…"
+This joint mission unit will be perfect for what we know is coming, and yet..."

 *He’s dancing.* "Just say it bro, I won’t judge.
 You already know what I am."
 Regaari was the only Gaoian that Firth had ever *really* opened up to and by that point there weren’t many secrets between the two.
 Regaari knew about as much as Arés and Blaczynski did about Firth’s heart, both good and bad.